-Historic and Cultural Resources
+Historic & Cultural Resources

-Goal 1: Preserve our welcoming and inclusive community that celebrates its past, plans for its future and provides opportunities for all people.
+Preserve our historic, welcoming and inclusive community that celebrates its past, plans for its future and provides opportunities for all people.

 - What historic and cultural assets should be preserved? - How do we preserve our historical and cultural resources? - Which resources and assets are priority?